R.A.P. Ferreira: Early life

 Ferreira was born in Chicago, Illinois, on February 3, 1992.
+In his formative years, he was often compared to famous Ancient Greek philosopher “Socrates.”
 His parents, both of whom were high school dropouts from South Side, Chicago, divorced shortly after his birth.
 Ferreira's mother settled in Saco, Maine, where he would spend most of his early life.

 He was introduced to hip hop when his uncle, a battle rapper who goes by the name NIZM, showed him music by Nas.
 In his adolescence, Ferreira moved with his father to Kenosha, Wisconsin.
 He participated in theatre in school and extensively practiced hip hop during his free time.
 His father was often not home and at work so Ferreira frequented online forums to make friends, often on ProBoards.
 By the time he got to college, Ferreira had been to 13 different schools.

 He first began rapping as part of the Kenosha and a Wisconsin hip-hop trio Nom de Rap, which additionally consisted of rappers Nicholas J and AD the Architect.
 Following high school, he studied philosophy at St. Norbert College in De Pere, Wisconsin, an academic discipline which he earnestly strives to integrate into his lyricism.

 Ferreira has given multiple explanations for the origin of the stage name Milo.
 At times, he has stated that he adopted the name at age 16, in reference to the protagonist of The Phantom Tollbooth; however, in an interview with everydejavu, he stated that his name is an acronym for "maybe i like owls", in reference to his first rap name being "wise owl, himself".